visit-dav/visit/docs/SphynxDocs/ClientServer/Host_Profiles.rst

 Specifying a machine file
 """""""""""""""""""""""""

-When using VisIt with MPICH on some clustered computers, it is necessary to specify a machine file, which is a file containing a list of the compute nodes where the VisIt compute engine should be executed.
+When using VisIt with some versions of MPI on some clustered computers, it may be necessary to specify a *machine file*, which is a file containing a list of the compute nodes where the VisIt compute engine should be executed.
 If you want to specify a machine file when you execute VisIt in parallel on a cluster that requires a machine file, click on the **Machine File** check box and type the name